Procedure Guide ·Bladder Stone Surgery ·2026

 Waiting Period Details

 Standard illness waiting period of 14 days.
-If your dog had any urinary symptoms (straining, blood in urine, UTIs) before enrollment, bladder stone treatment is excluded as pre-existing.
-Emergency surgery for blockage follows the illness waiting period since it's an illness complication.
+Any pre-enrollment urinary symptoms (straining, blood in urine, UTIs) mean bladder stone treatment is excluded as pre-existing.

 Red flag · Deductible